-The global NGO environment is constantly changing e.g. with new developments in policies, new external demands, new donor requirements or restrictions, new potential target groups, new competitors and new possibilities for alliances and collaborations.
-Just like living organisms do in evolutionary development, organisations have to continuously adapt and change themselves to the surrounding environment to be relevant and sustainable.
-Inflexibility or a static mode of operation will sooner or later lead to the decay of the organisation.
+The global civil society and NGO environment is constantly changing e.g. with new developments in policies, new external demands, new donor requirements, new potential target groups, new competitors, and new possibilities for alliances and collaborations.
+Just like the evolution of living organisms, organisations therefore have to continuously adapt and change themselves to the surrounding environment to stay relevant and sustainable.
+Inflexibility or static modes of operation will sooner or later lead to the decay of the organisation.

-Theory on organisational development suggests that progressive organisations have a high adaptation capability to new conditions.
-Genuine and authentic organisational development is much more likely to happen when it is based on a constant learning process for people within the organisation and when there is an open dialogue between the involved stakeholders before, under and after a major process of organisational changes.
-Finally, organisational development is very often seen as an organic and people-centred process that must be based on mutual trust, confidence and professional communication.
+Theories on organisational development suggests that viable organisations have a high capability to adapt to new conditions.
+Genuine and authentic organisational development is much more likely to happen when it is based on a constant learning process for people within the organisation and when there is an open dialogue between the involved stakeholders before, during, and after a major process of organisational changes.
+We see organisational development as an organic and people-centred process that must be based on mutual trust, confidence and professional communication (Refer to annex 1 and 2 for various models to understand organisations and how they develop).

-However, experience from 'real life' organisational changes in DCA, among our partners and sister agencies has taught us that organisational changes seldom follow theory or the ideal path!
-Organisations and the context in which they work are so different from case to case.
-Organisational - as well as personal changes are far from easy and change processes must be handled with care, patience and leadership.
-Relevant examples from DCA's own back yard are the changes towards working more rights-based, gender oriented, and the ongoing decentralisation from DCA H.Q. to regional offices in South.
-Since 2008, DCA has also been adapting its work to the Humanitarian Accountability Partnership (HAP) standards and benchmarks for transparency, participation, accountability and complaints.
+Experience from 'real life' organisational changes in DCA, among our partners and sister agencies has however taught us that organisational changes seldom follow theory or the ideal path!
+Organisations and the context in which they work are very different from case to case.
+Sometimes learning and the need for changes comes because of external or internal pressure.
+In other cases, learning and changes are managed in a more structured and pro-active way.
+Organisational as well as personal changes are far from easy.
+Change processes must therefore be handled with care, patience, flexibility and leadership.
+Relevant examples from DCA's own history are the changes towards working more rights-based, gender oriented, and the ongoing decentralisation from DCA H.Q. to country offices abroad.